bjoernalbers/tomi/README.md

 (tomi will be removed automatically on the next reboot.)

-To install tomedo, just `tomi` with the URL of *your* tomedo server, i.e.:
+To install tomedo, just run `tomi` with the URL of *your* tomedo server, i.e.:

 ```
 $tomi http://192.128.0.42:8080/tomedo_live/